About the workshop

 Who is it for?

-This workshop is for all underrepresented writers – creatives who face barriers to opportunities due to mental health issues, physical health/disability, sensory impairment, learning disabilities, neurodivergence, substance misuse, survivors, working-class backgrounds, and those from the LGBTQIA+ community, Black, Asian, traveller, mixed heritage or other global majority backgrounds.
+This course is for underrepresented writers –those who face barriers to opportunities due to migrancy, asylum seeking status, mental health issues, physical health/disability, sensory impairment, learning disabilities, neurodivergence, substance misuse, survivors, LGBTQIA+ and working class backgrounds.

 If the workshop is full, you can sign up for the waiting list by emailing us here.

 These workshops are supported by